orlof/dcpu-admiral/README.md

 Admiral also has a built-in text editor to facilitate software development in deep space colonies.
 It is started by calling edit(). edit() returns the edited text as string that can be assigned to a variable.
-To exit the editor type CTRL (press AND release) followed by x.
+To exit the editor hold down CTRL and then press x.
 If you want to discard your editing, use CTRL followed by c, which will return the original string instead of the edited version.

     result=edit()